Bluemangoo/Pingpong/README.md

 cargo build --release
 ```

-If successful, you can find the excutable binary here: `target/release/pingpong`
+If successful, you can find the executable binary here: `target/release/pingpong`